Icy Europe

 And that’s not all!
 Piazzale Michelangelo forms an integral part of the Risanamento 19th-century urban revitalization project that affects its development by adding more squares, boulevards, public spaces, etc.

-Today, Florence and tourism are accompanied by millions of people who visit the city each year, and there are several things to do in Florence.
+Today, Florence and tourism are accompanied by millions of people who visit the city each year.

 A city of such divinity and richness is less likely to be found at any other location on earth; imagine walking through the romantic streets of the European city and witnessing the finest art and ancient architecture dating back to the Renaissance era.